jeff3dx/react-query-params/README.md

 ## Array and Object Values

 ### Set
 React-query-params does not use the repeating param approach for representing arrays on the URL, but instead stringifies arrays for URL storage.
-Saves characters, elements can be objects, marvellous in every way.
+Saves characters, elements can be objects, marvelous in every way.

 	const food = ['bacon', 'nutella'];
 	this.setQueryParams({ lunch: food });